-The proposed framework for resource discovery and its associated global and local topology discovery of shared multicast trees has significant advantages over current approaches, particularly in terms of simplicity, adaptability and scalability.
-It is based on the addition of a new fan-out decrement mechanism to IP multicast functionalities.
-However this new service is simple to implement, and provides an efficient way of scoping in the context of IP multicast sessions.
+The proposed framework for both global and local topology discovery of shared multicast trees has significant advantages over current approaches, particularly in terms of simplicity, adaptability and scalability.
+It is based on the addition of a new fan-out decrement mechanism to IP Multicast functionalities.
+However this new service is simple to implement, and provides an efficient way of scoping in the context of IP Multicast sessions.
 Furthermore, as the use of multicast sessions and applications becomes increasingly widespread, the possible benefits resulting from the availability of topological information may warrant the addition of this mechanism.

-In this paper, first we propose an algorithm, which can discover the topology of the shared multicast tree based on a full distance matrix, with the analysis of computational complexity.
+In this paper, first we propose an algorithm which can discover the topology of the shared multicast tree based on a full distance matrix, with the analysys of computational complexity.
 Second, we provide sufficient conditions to achieve the same result with a reduced distance matrix.
-Third, we show how reduced distance information could be acquired efficiently by exchanging a small number of multicast packets with an analysis of explicit communication overheads, i.e. the minimal number of packets injected in the network and the size of the packets.
-Fourth, we consider concepts in the context of local topology discovery enabling nodes to discover the distribution tree within their fan-out and TTL scoped neighborhoods.
-Furthermore, we discuss practical issues for acquiring distance information in both uniform and nonuniform manner.
-Finally, we present an annotated tree concept for possible applications, e.g. identification of congested links.
+Third, we show how reduced distance information could be acquired efficiently by exchanging a small number of multicast packets with an analysis of explicit communication overheads, i.e., the minimal number of packets injected in the network and the size of the packets.
+Finally, we consider both concepts and practical issues in the context of local topology discovery enabling nodes to discover the distribution tree within their fan-out and TTL scoped neighborhoods.